-This mill is all about sustainability.
-There are solar panels on site to offset the electricity required to power the mill.
+This mill is all about sustainability, using solar panels to offset the electricity required to power it.
 Buy 1847 at the farm, at select retail locations around southern Ontario, or try it in the Spirit of York Distillery’s red fife vodka.

 Buy flour on site or online from this mill that’s been in continuous operation since 1819!
 It’s among the oldest mills in North America.

 Along with wheat, K2 mills all sorts of grains (including rice, quinoa and lentils).

 This mill is owned by the city of St. Catharines and acts as a historic site to show visitors how flour was made back in the 1800s using a natural water source.
 Tours (and flour!) are available from Victoria Day until just after Thanksgiving. *Temporarily closed due to Covid-19.

 Find three locations of this British Columbia-based bakery and mill (in Courtenay, Cochiwan Bay and Summerland).
 Only non-hybridized, heritage grains get milled and the flour’s used to make treats like bread, pretzels, croissants and cookies.
 You can also buy True Grain’s flour online.